Revelation Chapter 9, Pt. 2 – The Armies from the East

 When the fifth angel sounded (Rev 9:1-12) John was allowed to witness a demonic horde come over the people of Judea in Jerusalem.
 History records the terrible acts and atrocities many of the Jews committed on each other for survival, which are found in Josephus’ “Wars of the Jews.”
 When the sixth angel sounded (Rev. 9:13-21) John was allowed to see military hordes that were bent on destroying the same people for all their wickedness and sins (Rev. 9:20, 21).

-Footnote: Anthropos, a man, human mankind, refers to mankind in general and of a specific man, woman or class (type, group) of people.
+___________________ Footnote: Anthropos, a man, human mankind, refers to mankind in general and of a specific man, woman or class (type, group) of people.
 (E.g. Matt.
 5a:13b; 6:2; 8:9, 27; 4:4, 19; 9:9, 32; 10:33.
 All of these references use the same Greek word “anthrōpōn” to refer to their various applications.)